mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Most humans within the Marches (and the rest of the Imperium, with some exceptions) tend to be of mixed blood.
-Solomani, Vilani and many of the minor human groups have been interbreeding for centuries, creating a fairly ‘generic’ human type.
+Solomani, Vilani and many of the minor human groups have been interbreeding for centuries, creating a fairly 'generic' human type.
 Cultural influences are generally more important than racial ones, though local conditions will influence the general characteristics of a planetary population over the centuries.
 Thus as already noted